tsimeonov/Computer-Science/Programming Logic and design/Chapter 1 Intro to Computers and Programming.md

 ## 1.5 Types of Software

 Programs generally fall into one of two categories: system software or application software.
 System software is the set of programs that control or enhance the operation of a computer.
-Applicatio software makes a computer useful for everydat tasks.
+Application software makes a computer useful for everydat tasks.

 ---